Rapha-Y/Game_of_Life/README.md

 Game of life rules:

-A. Living cells with 2 or 3 neighbours survive;
+A. Living cells with 2 or 3 neighbors survive;
-B. Dead cells with 3 neighbours become living;
+B. Dead cells with 3 neighbors become living;
 C. Otherwise, living cells die and dead cells stay dead.

 Highlife variation rules:

-A. Living cells with 2 or 3 neighbours survive;
+A. Living cells with 2 or 3 neighbors survive;
-B. Dead cells with 3 or 6 neighbours become living;
+B. Dead cells with 3 or 6 neighbors become living;
 C. Otherwise, living cells die and dead cells stay dead.

 # Results